-As a woman whose natural eyebrows can best be described as translucent, I understand the magical powers of eyebrows better than most.
-The first time I had them tinted, it was like a revelation.
-Suddenly, the world was a brighter place.
+As a woman whose natural eyebrows could be best described as translucent, I understand the magical powers of eyebrows better than most.
+The first time I had them tinted, I experienced a revelation.
+Suddenly, the world was a much brighter place.
 My makeup looked better.
 My face—who knew it had such symmetrical proportions?
-I kid (sort of), but in all seriousness, tinted brows are majorly transformative.
-Even if you don't have super-blonde brows like me, brow tinting can help your brows look fuller and draws attention to your eyes.
+I kid (sort of), but in all seriousness, tinted brows can be majorly transformative.
+Even if you don't have super-blonde brows like me, brow tinting can help your brows look fuller and draw attention to your perfectly-framed eyes.

-Many eyebrow dyes contain chemicals, though, and if you're moving toward a cleaner beauty routine, you're probably looking for a way to darken your eyebrows that's more natural.
-Here, how to darken eyebrows naturally.
+Many eyebrow dyes contain chemicals, though, and if you're moving toward a cleaner beauty routine, you're probably looking to darken your eyebrows in a more natural way.
+Read below for our tips on how to darken your eyebrows naturally.

-Henna is a super-popular natural eyebrow tint on Instagram.
+Henna is a super-popular natural eyebrow tint on Instagram, and we can understand why.
 It can be done at home or in a professional setting, and most proponents report that it lasts for about two weeks.
-Brow guru Jimena Garcia says that one of the major drawbacks to using henna is that it takes a really long time to set in—about an hour—which is why most technicians don't use henna.
+Brow expert Jimena Garcia says that one of the major drawbacks of using henna is that it takes roughly an hour to set in, which is why most technicians don't use henna on clients.
+However, if you're at home watching re-runs or enjoying a good book, that hour might fly by!

-It's also difficult to say how it will react to your hair, she adds.
+It's also difficult to know how it will react to your hair, she adds.
 Since henna is typically derived from burgundy or red, it will fade quickly.
-However, if you are looking for a 100% natural way to darken your eyebrows, henna is going to be your best option.
+While upkeep may be more frequent, henna is the best option if you are looking for a 100% natural way to darken your eyebrows.
 Even vegetable-based dyes contain some chemicals, Garcia explains.

+Another natural dye option may already be waiting for you in your kitchen.
 Mixing together coconut oil, coffee grounds, cocoa powder, and honey is a popular brow-tinting DIY among the blogger set.
-They swear by it to give brows a hint of color without using any chemicals.
+Many swear by this blend to give their brows a hint of color without using any chemicals.